Skip to content

 Prerequisites

-Note: If you have enabled the RUM Headless service, the prerequisites will be automatically configured for you.
-You can directly integrate your application.
+Note: If you have enabled the RUM Headless service, the prerequisites have been automatically configured for you.
+You can directly proceed with the application integration.

 Application Integration

 The current Flutter version only supports Android and iOS platforms.
-Log in to the Guance console, go to the Synthetic Tests page, click the top-left [Create] to start creating a new application.
+Log in to the Guance console, enter the Synthetic Tests page, and click the top-left [Create] to start creating a new application.

 Installation